 Computer Science A

-- Coordinators (Ms. Poole, Dean of Student Services) is responsible for notifying students when and where to report for the exams, please check testing calendars or with your AP teacher(s).
+- Coordinator: (Ms. Poole, Dean of Student Services) is responsible for notifying students when and where to report for the exams, please check testing calendars or with your AP teacher(s).
 Early testing or testing at times other than those published by the College Board is not permitted under any circumstances.

 - AP Seminar end-of-course exams are only available to students at schools participating in the AP Capstone Diploma program.
 For questions contact Student Services at 919-856-2800 option #1.